San Antonio Elder Abuse Lawyer

 • Unexpected changes in the elderly person’s will, power of attorney, bank accounts, etc.

-Residents in assisted living facilities may be too embarrassed to speak up about their abuse.
+Residents injured in Bexar County assisted living facilities may be too embarrassed to speak up about their abuse.
 Because of this, it’s critical for friends and family members to retain a careful watch on their loved ones.
-If you suspect abuse or neglect, call nursing home neglect lawyers at Janicek Law immediately.

 As reported by the Department of Justice (DOJ), most incidences of nursing home abuse or neglect go undetected, with as high as 24% of events not being documented.
 If you suspect that your loved one is being mistreated, you have options.
 You can remove your loved one from the nursing home if necessary.
 If their life is in grave jeopardy, call 911.

 Always.
 The individuals who get away with widespread abuse and neglect of elderly people should be held responsible for their actions.
-Hiring an experienced attorney who specializes in nursing home abuse cases may bring an end to the mistreatment, punish liable perpetrators, and recover compensation for your elderly relative and their losses.
+Hiring an experienced attorney who specializes in elder abuse cases in Bexar County may bring an end to the mistreatment, punish liable perpetrators, and recover compensation for your elderly relative and their losses.

 1. Investigate the abusive situation in the assisted living facility